luca-nik/mev_agent/exercises/third/Exercise3.md

 In this exercise I run the code [third_exercise.py](third_exercise.py).

 This code, first identifies the initial JSON-file intent [data.json](data.json).

-downloading the liquidity of the tokens in `METEORA_USDC_USDT` from internet, while I am keeping fixed the liquidity in `UNISWAP_USDC_USDT`.
-Once I have inserted into the `data`
+Then it [downloads from the internet](https://www.geckoterminal.com/solana/pools/32D4zRxNc1EssbJieVHfPhZM3rH6CzfUPrWUuWxD9prG) the liquidities of the selected tokens creating a new venue called `METEORA_USDC_USDT`.
+The liquidity in `UNISWAP_USDC_USDT` is kept fixed.

+At this point the procedure is analogous to the other two exercises.
+We create a graph and we try to maximize the surplus along this graph.

+## Note
-To reproduce my results, one need to run the following code:
+The `METEORA_USDC_USDT` liquidity is updated on-the-fly, thus to reproduce my results, one need to run the following code:
 ```console
 ~$ python3 reproduce_results.py
 ```

-The input int
+Which takes as input [my_data.json](my_data.json) which contins the liquidities of the tokens at the time I executed the code.

+## Results
+Input:
 ```json
 {
     "orders": {